derekbarbosa/EC463/derek/derekLOGBOOK.md

 * Set up a GH repo for our documentation.
 Linked to Slack Channel using webhooks to keep version control hygiene.

 ### 9/24/2021
+* Met with clients!
+* attached notes for client meeting
+* Ryan said he would take care of the inital PDRR writeup, will pause work for the weekend.

+### 9/27/2021
+* Brainstorming approach to IC/embedded system approach as described by client
+* during review of the product specifications, clients emphasized battery life and weight
+	* asked us to be somewhat conservative with the tradeoff
+* started to look at TI-83/84 PCBs, determining best practices to create a low-power system with programmable memory.
+* attaching notes to this upload :)